 Dealing with Aggressive Bichon Frise Temperament

-As a Bichon Frise owner you should never entertain any aggressiveness.
+As a Bichon Frise owner, you should never entertain any aggressiveness.
 Train and raise your dog with much love and attention but show him that you are the leader of the pack.
 To do this you need to be strong and assertive.

 The training should be conducted with some assertiveness, without being mean to the dog.

-This practice will not only give proper training to the dog but will also help develop a superb Bichon Frise temperaments overtime.
+This practice will not only give proper training to your dog but will also help develop a superb Bichon Frise temperaments overtime.

-The first thing that you can do to deal with seperation anxiety is to spend ample time with your dog.
+The first thing that you can do to deal with separation anxiety is to spend ample time with your dog.
 Bichon Frises are social animals that demand lots of attention from their owners.

-If you leave your Bichon Frise alone for long periods of time, it will be at risk of developing separation anxiety and could eventually result in depressed dog.
+If you leave your Bichon Frise alone for long periods of time, it will be at risk of developing separation anxiety and could eventually result in a depressed dog.

-If you can afford to give your Bichon the time it needs then, then you are sure of getting an affectionate, happy and gentle dog that you will be proud to call your very own.
+If you can afford to give your Bichon the time it needs then you are sure of getting an affectionate, happy and gentle dog that you will be proud to call your very own.

 Playful Bichon Frise Temperament

 The other very noticeable Bichon Frise temperament is their playful and easygoing nature.
-Due to their playful nature they will always look for something to do in the house.
+Due to their playful nature, they will always look for something to do in the house.